Discussion and analysis

-High-impact claims are a subset of allowed lost-time claims that have significant impacts on recovery and return-to-work time.
-These claims involve injuries related to the lower back, shoulders, and fractures.
-They typically have higher treatment costs and longer recovery times.
-Over the past five years, high-impact claims represented 42 per cent of all lost-time benefit payments, and 30 per cent of all lost-time claims.
+High-impact claims are a category of allowed lost-time claims that have a big impact on recovery and return-to-work time.
+These claims involve injuries to the lower back, shoulders, and fractures.
+These types of injuries usually have higher treatment costs and longer recovery times.
+Over the past five years, high-impact claims made up 41 per cent of all lost-time benefit payments, and 30 per cent of all lost-time claims.

-Access to timely, quality health care is an important factor in supporting recovery and return to work after an injury or illness.
-That is why we continue to enhance the network of specialized assessment and treatment services across the province for lower back and shoulder injuries.
-These improvements in health care approaches have improved our overall case management of high-impact claims.
-In addition, high-impact claims as a percentage of all Schedule 1 claims have been declining over the past five years.
+Access to timely, quality health care is important to supporting recovery and return-to-work efforts for businesses and their employees.
+That is why we are expanding the network of specialized assessment and treatment services across Ontario for lower back and shoulder injuries.
+These changes to our health care approaches have improved our overall case management of high-impact claims.
+The percentage of high-impact claims in Schedule 1 claims have gone down slightly in the past five years.

 Recovery and return-to-work outcomes

-The average number of days lost within one month post workplace injury or illness has remained relatively stable in recent years.
-Compared to 2016, the percentage of people receiving loss-of-earning benefits at three months after an injury or illness increased to 13 per cent in 2017 and the percentage receiving loss-of-earning benefits at six months increased to eight per cent for 2017.
+The average number of days lost within one month after an injury or illness has stayed the same in recent years.
+Compared to 2017, in 2018 the percentage of injured or ill people receiving loss-of-earning benefits at three months went up to 14 per cent and increased to nine per cent at six months.
+In 2017 and 2018 benefit payments increased slightly.

-The WSIB continues to make investments in service quality and timeliness.
-We have an ongoing commitment to improving our systems and making a more sustainable and transparent compensation board that provides effective and efficient service to all those we serve.
+The WSIB continues to focus on service quality and timeliness.
+We have an ongoing commitment to be sustainable, transparent, and improve our systems so that we can provide effective and efficient service to Ontarians.